AkashMondal0/Snaapio/readme.md

 ![Logo](/public/skylight%20github%20banner.jpg)

-# SkyLight Android App Overview
+# Snaapio Android App Overview

 This repository has a React Native application and a full social media application backend made with NestJS.
 For social networking functions like user